camarman/linux-command-line/README.md

     python3 -m pip install --upgrade SomePackage

-if you want to update the packages in the `python_packages.txt` try
+if you want to update the packages in the `python_packages.txt` type

     python3 -m pip install -r python_packages.txt --upgrade

-> Do not upgrade every package.
-Upgrading every package might cause system failure/crashes due to conflicting versions with the Fedora OS.
+> Do not update every python package.
+Updating everything might cause system failure/crashes due to package version conflict's with the Fedora OS.

 ### Setting Alias